mbernste/mbernste.github.io/_posts/2023-04-23-determinants.md

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/DeterminantSkewParallogramAxis.png" alt="drawing" width="500"/></center>

 With this concept in hand, we can now see why the second axiom holds.
-If we break apart one of the vectors that forms and edge of the parallelogram into two vectors we can show that they form two "sub-parallelograms" whose total area equal the original parallelogram:
+If we break apart one of the vectors that forms an edge of the parallelogram into two vectors we can show that they form two "sub-parallelograms" whose total area equal the original parallelogram:

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/Determinant_linearity_axiom2.png" alt="drawing" width="800"/></center>